With 300+ five-star reviews, our reputation speaks for itself. Book an appointment today and see what separates us from the competition

 A home inspection is one of the very important steps of buying a home in Maryland.
 It is your first chance to go inside the home to see for yourself what you are getting into when it comes to the condition of the house.
 It is your chance to review any issues with the property so you can negotiate with the seller about who is responsible for fixing them.

-A home inspection in Maryland will provide you with a list of issues that you want to negotiate with the seller to fix or a catastrophic thing that will let you back out of the deal.
+A home inspection will provide you with a list of issues that you want to negotiate with the seller to fix or a catastrophic thing that will let you back out of the deal.
 The inspection report makes a full-report of something like a new manual to the homebuyer, including maintenance tips and schedules you should adhere to.

 You and your real estate agent should both be present with the inspectors during the inspections.
 Don’t be surprised to have the presence also of the seller’s agent in the home for sale too.
 Make sure that you are free on the day of the inspections as it could take several hours, which at times could even cover one whole day.